52North/sensorweb-server-helgoland/README.md

-# Sensor Web REST API
+# 52n Series REST API
-The Sensor Web REST API (formaly known as timeseries-api) provides a thin access layer to sensor data via RESTful Web binding with different output formats like json, pdf or png.
+The 52n Series REST API (formaly known as timeseries-api) provides a thin access layer to sensor data via RESTful Web binding with different output formats like json, pdf or png.